soras/EstTimexCorpora/scripts/readme.md

   * `eval_v1_6_timex_tagger.py`

-    Provided that the corpora have already been converted to EstNLTK's JSON files, the scrip should be able to find the converted corpora (from the default location), and perform the evaluation.
+    Provided that the corpora have already been converted to EstNLTK's JSON files, the script should be able to find the converted corpora (from the default location), and perform the evaluation.

     The script outputs a date-stamped log file, which 1) lists matching, missing and redundant TIMEX annotations for each document, 2) reports precison / recall / F1-score for each document.
 Additionally, corpus-wise evaluation summaries will be provided;